 The Breville Dual Boiler

 Now we start getting into some serious machines.

-Up until this point, I’ve been giving you the specification for how long each machine takes to switch between brewing and steaming.
+Until this point, I’ve been giving you the specification for how long each machine takes to switch between brewing and steaming.

-This means that you can pull your shots of espresso and steam, your milk, at the exact same time, leading to a greatly improved latte and cappuccino, making capacity.
+This means that you can pull your shots of espresso and steam, your milk, at the same time, leading to a greatly improved latte and cappuccino, making capacity.